codeinthehole/codeinthehole.hugo/content/tips/llm-tdd-loop-script.md

 ![Unholy adding function](/images/screenshots/test_impossible_add.png)

-As you can see, the LLM makes the tests pass on the third attempt, converging a ridiculous solution.
+As you can see, the LLM makes the tests pass on the third attempt, converging on a ridiculous solution.
+There still needs to be a human involved in the "refactor" phase of the red-green-refactor cycle.

 Still, it's quite impressive in its own right.

 [^gist]: Also available in [this Gist][gist_link]